-Our infectious disease business, managed through our wholly-owned subsidiary, BioProtection Systems Corporation, or BPS, researches and develops vaccines to control the spread of emerging lethal viruses and infectious diseases, improve the efficacy of existing vaccines and provide rapid-response prophylactic and therapeutic treatment for pathogens most likely to enter the human population through pandemics or acts of bioterrorism.
-We have two core technologies, each of which can be leveraged into the infectious disease or biodefense fields.
+Our infectious disease business researches and develops vaccines to control the spread of emerging lethal viruses and infectious diseases, improve the efficacy of existing vaccines and provide rapid-response prophylactic and therapeutic treatment for pathogens most likely to enter the human population through pandemics or acts of bioterrorism.

-The first technology is a replication-competent recombinant vesicular stomatitis virus, or rVSV, an advanced vaccine technology developed for the Ebola and Marburg viruses.
-This platform, licensed from the government of Canada, utilizes the rVSV vector to induce immunity against Ebola and Marburg viruses when replacing the VSV glycoprotein with corresponding glycoproteins from filoviruses.
-In November 2014, we entered into an exclusive, worldwide license and collaboration agreement, or the Merck Agreement, with Merck, Sharpe and Dohme Corp., or Merck, to develop and potentially commercialize our rVSV-EBOV (Ebola) vaccine product candidate.
-Under the Merck Agreement, we received an upfront payment of \$30 million in October 2014 and in February 2015 we received a milestone payment of \$20 million.
+Our primary program is a replication-competent recombinant vesicular stomatitis virus, or rVSV, an advanced vaccine technology developed for the Ebola and Marburg viruses.
+The rVSV-EBOV (V920) vaccine candidate was originally developed by the Public Health Agency of Canada and utilizes the rVSV vector to induce immunity against Ebola and Marburg viruses when replacing the VSV glycoprotein with corresponding glycoproteins from filoviruses.
+In November 2014, we entered into an exclusive, worldwide license and collaboration agreement, or the Merck Agreement, with Merck, Sharp and Dohme Corp., or Merck, to develop and potentially commercialize our rVSV-EBOV (V920) (Ebola) vaccine product candidate.
+Under the Merck

+Agreement, we received an upfront payment of \$30 million in October 2014, and in February 2015 we received a milestone payment of \$20.0 million.
 We have the potential to earn royalties on sales of the vaccine in certain countries, if the vaccine is approved and if Merck successfully commercializes it.
-Clinical trials have begun in West Africa which have the potential to develop the data necessary to support the approval of our Ebola vaccine product candidate by the FDA.
+The Company announced on July 31, 2015 that the international partnership studying the rVSV-EBOV (V920) vaccine candidate in Guinea has released interim data suggesting that it is effective against Ebola in a large clinical trial.
+According to the announcement, the interim results suggest that the vaccine candidate demonstrates efficacy within about 10 days of administration to a person without the infection.
+The rVSV-EBOV (V920) product candidate will continue to be studied in clinical trials.